mechaniqe/unity-quest-core/README.md

 ### Inspector Integration
 The package includes custom inspectors for:
-- `QuestAsset` - Enhanced quest editing with objective management
+- `QuestAsset` - Enhanced quest editing with objective management and validation
-- `ObjectiveAsset` - Streamlined objective configuration
+- `ObjectiveAsset` - Streamlined objective configuration with condition setup
-- `ConditionGroupAsset` - Visual AND/OR logic builder
+- `ConditionGroupAsset` - Visual AND/OR logic builder with condition management

 ## Documentation